-2. Consider a case of people who are warming around a fire; some are near, other are a little bit far; who will feel the heat of the fire more than the other?
+2. Consider a case of people who are warming around a fire; some are near, others are a little bit far; who will feel the heat of the fire more than the others?

-These activities show the distance between two object affect interactions between them.
-The hen mother cannot protect the chicks that are far from her.
+These activities show how the distance between two objects affects interactions between them.
+The hen cannot protect the chicks that are far from her.
 In the other case, people who are far from the fire feel less the heat of the fire.

-This resembles to the interactions between the nucleus and the valence electrons.
+This resembles the interactions between the nucleus and the valence electrons.
 The attraction between the nucleus and the valence electron decreases with increasing distance between the nucleus and the valence electrons.